PSA: Clear Your iPhone Cache Every Month

-Your iPhone's web browsers, just like your car, need a little routine maintenance to run efficiently.
-Over time, they become digitally cluttered, which can slow down page loading times or sometimes cause pages to load incorrectly.
+Your iPhone does a lot of work.
+It wakes you up in the morning, handles your texts, lets you browse through your preferred social media apps and allows you to look up any weird, one-off facts you want to know.
+But that web browsing adds up over time, which is why you should make a routine out of clearing your cache.

-Regardless of whether you prefer Chrome or Safari or any other browser, it's a good idea to periodically clear your cache.
-This will speed up your phone while you're browsing the web, whether you're using iOS 15 or the public beta of iOS 16.
+Regardless of whether you prefer Chrome or Safari or any other browser, your phone gets digitally cluttered over time.
+Clearing your cache gives your browser a little reset, speeding up your web browsing, whether you're using iOS 15 or the public beta of iOS 16.
 You can also manage your iPhone's storage to help get it running fast again.

-Think about it like clearing off your digital countertops.
+Clearing your cache is like clearing off your browser's countertops.
 Typically, visiting a website requires your phone to download information like photos, banners and other data.
 To help speed up that process, most internet browsers will store some of that data in a cache so it's easier to retrieve.
-You toss your keys on the kitchen counter because they're easy to pick up the next time you need them.
+It's the same idea as tossing your keys on the kitchen counter because they're easy to pick up the next time you need them.

 Things become less convenient when your browser's cache gets outdated and the data being retrieved no longer matches the data actually being used on the website.
 The result?
 Slower load speeds and wonky website formatting.
 This is the equivalent of tossing your keys and your mail, coat, reusable cup and whatever else on your counter.
 Suddenly, you don't have room to do anything.

 That's why clearing your cache can help: It gives sites a fresh start in your browser and frees up some space in your storage.
 Note that clearing your cache will sign you out of sites you're currently logged into.
-Still, it's generally worth that mild inconvenience every now and then to keep things moving quickly.
+Still, it's generally worth that mild inconvenience about every month to keep things moving quickly.

 Here are step-by-step guides on how to clear your cache on your iPhone based on the browser you use.